 Any of These Tours Are Worth Your While - We've Taken Them, and Recommend Any of Them!

 Wyatt Earp had previously made a deal with Ike.
 Wyatt had been vying for the position of Cochise County Sheriff the next year.
-He thought if he captured recent stage robbers, it would improve his chances.
+He thought capturing recent stage robbers would improve his chances.

 His deal with Ike was for help in capturing those robbers.
 Ike had ties to the culprits.
 Wyatt offered him the (dead or alive) reward money, he only wanted renown for the capture.
 Ike agreed, with assurances his involvement would be kept secret.

 Meanwhile the stage robbers were gunned down & killed by stockmen: the Haslett Brothers.
 Ike realized the deal was off.
 He now figured Wyatt had no reason to keep quiet about their agreement.
-He never had a friendly relationship with the Earps, and now it deteriorated further.
+He’d never been friendly with the Earps.
+Now his relationship deteriorated further.

 On October 25th, Ike Clanton and Frank McLaury were in Tombstone bars, drinking and gambling throughout the day and into the night.
 As their intoxication level increased their mood soured.
 By one in the morning of the 26th, Ike went to the Occidental's lunch counter to eat.
 Doc Holliday and Morgan Earp were there.